Lightstreamer/Lightstreamer-kafka-connector/README.md

    The _Kafka Connector_ will then route the event to all matched items.

-   In addition, the following section defines how the record is mapped to the tabular form of Lightstreamer fields, by using an intuitive set of [_Extraction Keys_](#record-mapping) (denoted with `#{..}`) through which each part of a Kafka Record can be extracted.
+   In addition, the following section defines how the record is mapped to the tabular form of Lightstreamer fields, by using an intuitive set of [_Extraction Keys_](#record-mapping) (denoted with `#{..}`) through which each part of a Kafka record can be extracted.
 In this case, the `VALUE` predefined constant extracts the value part of Kakfa records.

    ```xml
    <param name="field.stock_name">#{VALUE.name}</param>